AnnieBonav/ATJS/README.md

 ## Technologies

 It was made using Typescript, Vue, Vite, tailwind and other libraries.
+[Here is the Figma file for the design](https://www.figma.com/file/teCDBp5TnN2OzE98tbwUtK/Do-You-Remember?node-id=0%3A1&t=3QCFrKOqkPJ3sXMc-1)

 ## Authors and acknowledgment
 Me, Ana Bonavides Aguilar, was the developer.
 And shotout to Giocko for helping out with the songs curation!